-Sensor Description extension: sensor\[type].dat
+Sensor Description extension: sensor[type].dat

 Sensor description file as created by the Function 'File:New Sensor' Format: ASCII.
+This file is only requested for user-defined sensors, not for the standard sensors.

-Solar Reference extension: e0\solar\[type].dat
+Solar Reference extension: e0_solar[type].dat

 Solar reference function for the sensor as created when compiling the atmospheric LUT for a sensor.
 Format: ASCII, three columns: center wavelength, bandwidth, extraterrestrial solar irradiance.